pkhadilkar/replicated-kvstore/README.md

 $ go install github.com/pkhadilkar/kvstore	#this should create executable named kvstore (.exe on Windows)
 $ ./kvstore	#kvstore.exe on Windows
 ```
 Requests can be submitted to server using JSON as shown in Examples.
+Note that this *only* starts the server.
+To test the server, please refer to examples section.

 Types
 -----
 The server supports two types string and integer (64 bits) as value types.
 Values of type integer have increment and decrement operation defined on them.

-Examples
+Examples / Test
 --------
 To automatically launch the sever and test sample functionality use
 ```